Supreme Court examples of modifiers

 — Justice Thomas (dissenting) in GLOSSIP v.
 OKLAHOMA

-— implying through context that Justice Thomas is “[c]onsidering,” but grammatically, the modifier dangles
+— implying through context that the author is doing the “[c]onsidering,” but grammatically, the modifier dangles

 • The driver had sped away from a traffic stop on a well-used road, and tried to outrun as many as six police cruisers at speeds sometimes exceeding 100 miles per hour.